SHUBHHAM-0712/BYTE-SQUAD/README.md

 #### ⇨ Ayush Chovatiya - 202301461 :
 → Created a function which checks whether the word is unique or not , using file handling by accessing excluded_words.txt.
 → Created a print function.
-→ HTML code basic.

 #### ⇨ Rishabh Jalu - 202301265 :
 → Created a List of excluded words.
-→ Cascading Style Sheets(CSS) code.
+→ Created printing function and Give Idea About Generating Python Code.
 → Added Comments and collected various sample txt files.

 ### • NOTE :